 How do I assume a mortgage?

 - Express interest – Schedule a consultation.
 Contact the seller to express interest.
-View the property.
+Wait for the owner to respond.
+Make arrangements to view the property.
 Confirm your credit rating is above 600.
 Discuss the current loan details with the seller.

 Request assumption package – Sellers must contact the lender directly to request an assumption package.
 This package will tell the buyer everything they need to do and everything both can expect during the process.